AI and the freedom of… Muße?

 Creating the prerequisites for Muße is our social responsibility

-t is quite clear that the period after the industrial revolution was not characterised by fair distribution.
+Just to be clear, we are very aware that the period after the industrial revolution was not characterised by fair distribution and had many problems.
 Nevertheless, the phenomenon shows what people are able to do when they have the time to truly immerse themselves in the world.
-And this look into the past also raises the question of how we want to deal with our future.
+This look into the past raises the question of how we want to deal with our future.
 Should it be a future of unemployment – or one of Muße?

-As algorithms and robots free us from the burden of work in our – relatively – prosperous society, many people will have more time.
-Time that offers the chance to discover new system patterns and to break through old patterns of thought.
-But that is precisely why we must regain the capacity for Muße as a source of inspiration.
+As algorithms and robots free us from the burden of work in our – relatively – prosperous society, many people will have more time on their hands.
+They will have the chance to discover new system patterns and to break through old patterns of thought.
+That is precisely why we must regain the capacity for Muße as a source of inspiration.

 AI can create the conditions (prosperity without the imperative to work) under which we rediscover Muße, but it cannot help us get there all the way.
 On the one hand, the existence of the “unnecessary” people who become unemployed must be further provided for, be it through their own capital, through the institution of the bank, an unconditional basic income or through financial compensation such as a machine or AI tax.
 On the other hand, AI is in principle not capable of Muße.
 The process of simply beholding knows no evaluations or assessments.
 Without evaluation, however, no AI technology known to me can be focused.
 The ability to get into the state of Muße is a structural advantage of the human brain.